 - Token Good Teammate: Unlike most of the turncoats who abandon Hitler to save their own skin, Speer disobeys his orders out of a wish to save civilian lives and to give Germany a future after the war.

 Leader of the Schutzstaffel (SS), the Nazi Party's Praetorian Guards, and the man responsible for establishing the notorious concentration camps.
 By the end of the war, however, he is secretly planning to forge a peace deal with the Allied Forces (naturally, Hitler is less than pleased when news reached his ears).
-Unfortunately, the British would have none of it, and his only option left is either face court-martial for his crimes, or take the easy way out with cyanide — which he did on May 23, 1945.
+Unfortunately for him, the British would have none of it, and his only option left is either face court-martial for his crimes, or take the easy way out with cyanide — which he did on May 23, 1945.

 - Driven to Suicide: When it becomes clear that the Allies want nothing to do with him, his only options are court martial by the Allies or death.
 He chooses the latter via cyanide capsule.